image196

 Safeguarding

 We at S. James' Church take our responsibility for each other's care very seriously along with responsibility of all with whom we have contact, not least the most vulnerable among us.
-We have a dedicated Safeguarding Officer: Mrs. Denise Stewart (01388) 605884 who can be contacted should you have any concerns.
+We have a dedicated local Safeguarding Officer: Mrs. Denise Stewart (01388) 605884 who can be contacted should you have any concerns.
 Further information is provided on this site and can be accessed by pressing the Tab to view the documents.

 Parish_safeguarding_policy (pdf)Download